I've been an online writer for more than 13 years. I'm interested in eco-friendly methods for the home and garden.

-What is Grey Water
+What Is Grey Water?

 Using grey water can cut down on water supplies during drought conditions.
 It can also cut down on the wattage used in a household.
 This saves energy while cutting down on the cost of utilities.

 Some people prefer not to use grey water on edible plants because small amounts of bacteria may still be present.
 Water from the kitchen sink and dishwasher may have grease and food particles in it.
 Biofilters can be used to filter the water from sinks to remove the minimal bacteria.

 Although using grey water is a viable way to save water, some may not agree.
 The laws are changing in a lot of places that allow the use of grey water.
 However, some cities still frown on this idea, so check your local laws first.
 Some cities even consider reusing grey water as theft because the water is city water and can be reclaimed in their water facilities and reused again.

-Ways to transfer the water
+Ways to Transfer the Water

-The simplest way is to carry water around in 5 gallon buckets.
+- By Bucket: The simplest way is to carry water around in five-gallon buckets.
 Use the buckets to catch excess water when showering, or remove the pipe under the sink so the water drains directly into a bucket.
 Be careful that the bucket doesn't overflow or fills to the point that it's too heavy to carry.

 Reusing grey water saves cities from having to re-clean it.
 They use a lot of chemicals to make the water usable again that aren't healthy for consumers.
 It is also good for those who have septic tanks.
 Removing the excess water will allow beneficial bacteria to grow better in the tanks.
 In general, reusing grey water makes a lot of sense and takes very little time to setup a system.